 According to Administrative Procedure 3501, during business hours, the District will be open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours access to all District facilities is by key or keycard, if issued, or by admittance via the Campus Police.
+During non-business hours access to all District facilities is by key or keycard, if issued, or by admittance via the Campus Police Department.
 The District will admit only those with prior written approval to all facilities.
 Some facilities may have individual hours, which may vary at different times of the year.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.
+Emergencies may necessitate changes or alterations to any posted schedules.